Whatever U Want (Consequence song)

-"Whatever U Want" is a single by American rapper Consequence featuring fellow American rapper Kanye West and American singer John Legend.
+"Whatever U Want" is a song by American rapper Consequence, released on September 29, 2009, as a stand-alone single.
+The song features vocals from American singer John Legend and fellow American rapper Kanye West, while the production was handled by West alongside Jeff Bhasker.
 The music video, directed by Hype Williams, was released in October 2009.

 Remixes

 The official remix was released by Consequence on November 18, 2009 as "The G.O.O.D.
-Music Remix", featuring Kid Cudi, Common, Big Sean, John Legend and Kanye West.
+Music Remix", featuring his GOOD Music label-mates Kid Cudi, Common, Big Sean, John Legend and Kanye West.
 Another official remix was released on January 12, 2010 as "The Bad Boy Remix", featuring Diddy and The LOX.
 On his 2010 mixtape Movies on Demand, Consequence included “Whatever U Want (G.O.O.D. vs. Bad Megamix)” as the thirteenth track.

 Music video

 Consequence, West and Legend traveled to Miami on the day of the song's release to film the Hype Williams-directed music video for it.
 The video was officially released on October 13, 2009.